kazurayam/GitConflictsOfLastRunInTsPrevented/README.md

 ## How to implement the solution

-### Choose filter tool of your choice
+### Step1 Choose filter tool of your choice : sed

-Git filter requires one-liner to filter a file.
-Here I choose good old [`sed`](http://gnuwin32.sourceforge.net/packages/sed.htm) command.
+Git filter requires one-liner script to filter a file.
+Here I choose good old [`sed`](http://gnuwin32.sourceforge.net/packages/sed.htm) command. `sed` is built-in on Mac OSX and linux.
+But if you work on Windows then you need to install *sed for Windows*.
+I will guide how to later.

 `sed` is not the only one to implement Git filter. [git-scm.com](https://git-scm.com/book/en/v2/Customizing-Git-Git-Attributes) shows a filter by Ruby.
 [Other page](https://www.jimhester.com/2017/11/01/git_clean_smudge/) uses Perl.
 Which ever command is OK as far as it works as a test filter.

-### define Git filters
+### Step2 Define Git filters

+We will define a pair of Git filter
+1. `lastRun-in-ts.clean`
+2. `lastRun-in-ts.smudge`

-You are required to edit the `.gitconfig` of your OS user, which is located at
+In order to do it, you want to edit the `.gitconfig` of your OS user, which is located at
 - `%USERPROFILE%\.gitconfig` in Windows
 - `~/.gitconfig` in Mac OSX and Linux

-I insterted the following lines using text editor manually.
+You can use any text editor of your choice.

+You want to instert following lines:
 ```
 [filter "lastRun-in-ts"]
         smudge = sed "s!<lastRun>.*</lastRun>!<lastRun>2018-12-01T00:00:00</lastRun>!"